 Another sacred element was the conviction that triumph was a duty to the gods, linked by votum (a promise to the deity) with the auspices of a leader.
 Equipped with auspices, the commander also received the approval of the gods for the war campaign.
 Asking for this consent, before going to the battlefield, he made sacrifices in the temple, through which he made requests to the gods, at the same time committing himself to fulfil them.
 Hence, the spoils of war offered to the gods during the triumph were the fulfilment of the conditions set for victory between the chief and the god.
 Triumph was a sacred duty, and any refusal to triumph was tantamount to offending God and the winner.
 It is not known how the above duty to a god was fulfilled in the event of a refusal of this honour.
 One solution could then be the aforementioned triumph on the Albanian Mountain, held without the consent of the Senate at the request and expense of the commander himself.

-In summary, the triumph was reserved only to those leaders who owned the empire and waged a suis auspiciiswar (according to the auspices).
-In addition, only Roman citizens by birth could have this honor.
-From the times of Octavian August (27 BCE – 14 CE) only the emperor and his family members were entitled to triumph, while other chiefs received ornamenta triumphalia.
-Auspicescovered only the duration of the war, and ended with the crossing of the city border (pomerium).
+In summary, the triumph was reserved only for those leaders who owned the empire and waged a suis auspiciis war (according to the auspices).
+In addition, only Roman citizens by birth could have this honour.
+From the times of Octavian Augustus (27 BCE – 14 CE), only the emperor and his family members were entitled to triumph, while other chiefs received ornamenta triumphalia.
+Auspices covered only the duration of the war and ended with the crossing of the city border (pomerium).
 If the winner entered Rome before the triumph, he immediately lost the right to it because of the auspices thus lost.
 For this reason, reports on the course of the war were submitted by the commander to the Senate outside the city walls.
 The Senate also passed a resolution on the triumph outside the city walls.
 When granting consent to celebrate the holiday, the Senate took into account the conditions that had to be met.
 Triumph, therefore, was only due to a successful war, not a single battle.
 It was impossible to achieve triumph for victory over pirates or slaves.
-Moreover, the declaration of war should have been carried out in accordance with the law, and the leader who was to conduct it had to have the consent and authorization of the Senate and the Roman people.
+Moreover, the declaration of war should have been carried out by the law, and the leader who was to conduct it had to have the consent and authorization of the Senate and the Roman people.